pfdubois/BridgeBidding/source/Advanced2Clubs.rst

    pair:convention;Parrish (two hearts bust addon)

 The Parrish convention applies after a Two Hearts Bust response.
-It provides a way for opener to bid a suit and have it be non-forcing, thus stopping below game.
+It provides a way for opener to bid a suit and have it be non–forcing, thus stopping below game.

 The Parrish Relay is a bid of 2♠! (relay) over 2♣ - 2♥! (bust), forcing responder to bid 2N.
 Opener's next bid is now not forcing.
 Note that any concern about